OWASP Top 10 and Snort Rule Creation

 Injections is the category where I created the majority of my Snort rules.
 I won’t teach SQL, Bash, PowerShell, or JavaScript in this section.

-The first type of injections I’m going to cover is SQL Injections.
+The first type of injection I’m going to cover is SQL Injections.
 In DVWA, we get a scenario that asks us to input a user ID to retrieve a user’s first name and Surname.
-The goal of this section is to get the password/hash of the users.
+The goal of this section is to obtain the users’ passwords/hashes.

-For the low and high difficulties, we’re able to input the ID and then escape the query using a single quotation mark, which is then followed by the malicious query.
-The only difference between high and low is that in the high difficulty, the developer tries to redirect you to a second page to log in.
+For low and high difficulty levels, we can input the ID, then escape the query using a single quotation mark, followed by the malicious query.
+The only difference between high and low difficulty is that, in high difficulty, the developer tries to redirect you to a second page to log in.

 Use the query shown in the image below.
 It can be used in Low and High.

 The impossible level has the queries parameterized.
-This basically means that user input is separated from the query that is being run, thus leading to protection from injections.
+This basically means that user input is separated from the query being run, thus providing protection against injection attacks.

 Below is the Snort rule I created to help detect SQL Injections.